 Amazon’s Alexa has become a huge part of the home and thanks to Alexa skills, you can control almost any smart home device using your voice, including your lights.

-There are now a ton of bulbs that can be controlled using Alexa, including from traditional light bulb manufacturers to cheap imported brands.
+There are now a ton of smart bulbs that can be controlled using Alexa, including from traditional incandescent bulb manufacturers to cheap imported brands.

-We’ve reviewed all of the popular products and found that Phillips Hue is still the best Alexa-compatible bulb on the market in the UK.
+We’ve reviewed all of the popular products and found that Philips Hue is still the best Alexa-compatible bulb on the market in the UK.
 This is thanks to reliability, third party integrations and the option to use it offline when the internet is down.

 Keep reading for our buyers guide and full product recommendations.

 If you have an existing smart home hub, you’ll want to ensure the bulbs will integrate with this whereas if you don’t yet have a hub, you’ll need to consider if you want to invest in one.

 All of the lightbulbs in this list operate either using WiFi or Zigbee.

 - WIFI: The benefit of WiFi connected devices is that you don’t need a hub, they connect directly to the router or a repeater so you’ll need to ensure it’s within range.